lauralwd/lauralwd.github.io/_pages/outreach.md

  - [Activity for University open day: plants under the microscope](https://www.weekendvandewetenschap.nl/activiteiten/2019/onderzoek-een-super-plant/) (2019)
  - [Elementary school lecture on the principle of breeding](https://museumjeugduniversiteit.nl/collegereeksen/alle-wetenschappers-verzamelen-4/) (2019) (See photo)
  - [Interview on the Amsterdam Hortus Botanicus podcast (Dutch spoken)](https://www.dehortus.nl/podcast/21-het-geheim-van-azolla/) (2020)
+ - Elmentary school lecture about the "plants of the future" and what it is to be a scientist.
+(2021)

 {% include figure image_path="/assets/images/kennis-van-nu_interview.jpg" caption="Being interviewed for national television about the amazing fern _Azolla_"%}